kolbasky/LinkRouter/README.md

 > [!NOTE]
 > When registered, double-clicking `linkrouter.exe` opens the config for editing.
-> Additional right-click menu entries are available on `linkrouter.exe` for you convenience after registration:
+> Additional right-click menu entries are available on `linkrouter.exe` for you convenience after registration (may be hidden inside "show more options"):
 > - Register LinkRouter
 > - Unregister LinkRouter
 > - Edit LinkRouter config